byuccl/ddr_rowhammer/radiation_results/README.md

 The goal of this test is to understand actual DDR interface failures without having to deal with failures in the processor (for the linux test failures in the DDR would cause the processor to fail).

 **Organization of the DDR Memory**
-The DDR3 part on this board uses a single 512 MiByte part (2^29 bytes).
+The DDR3 part on this board uses a single 512 MiByte part (2^29 bytes or 0x2000_0000).
+The memory is mapped to address 0x4000_0000 and ends at 0x5FFF_FFFF.

-The DDR controller organizes transactions as 16 bytes (2^4) (see below) so each addressable region of the memory from the BIST perspective is 2^(29-4) = 2^25 or 25 bits.
+The DDR controller organizes transactions as 16 bytes (2^4) (see below).
+Each addressable region of the memory from the BIST perspective is 2^(29-4) = 2^25 or 25 bits.
 These 25 bits are organized as follows:
 * The least significant seven bits are the column address ([6:0] for BIST or [10:4] for processor)
 * The next three bits are the bank address ([9:7] for BIST or [13:11] for processor)